List of Samantha Who? episodes

 The following is a list of episodes of the situation comedy television series Samantha Who?.
 The program premiered on October 15, 2007 in the United States on the American Broadcasting Company (ABC).
-Created by Don Todd and Cecelia Ahern, Samantha Who? follows the life of Samantha Newly (Christina Applegate) who was hit by a car and now has retrograde amnesia.
+Created by Cecelia Ahern and Donald Todd, Samantha Who? follows the life of Samantha Newly (Christina Applegate) who was hit by a car and now has retrograde amnesia.
 Samantha Who? began its first season on October 15, 2007 and concluded on May 12, 2008.
 A second season of the series aired on ABC's 2008–09 schedule from October 13, 2008 to July 23, 2009.
 A total of 35 original episodes of Samantha Who? were produced over two seasons.

 The show's first season was released to Region 1 DVD by ABC Studios and Disney Studios on September 23, 2008.
 The second season was released to Region 1 DVD on August 25, 2009.